We know you have questions! Below are answers to questions we hear often. Have more? Contact us!

 For a text-only version of the webinar recording, please click here.

 Para una version texto del seminario web, visita esta pagina.

 Yes!
 Our Scholarships staff are named Sarah Battersby and Julia Da Silva.
 You can read more about Sarah here and Julia here.
-If you have questions outside of business hours, email is the best way to reach them at firstname.lastname@example.org, but they also answers phone calls & respond to voicemails.
-They are glad to talk to you!
+If you have questions outside of business hours, email is the best way to reach them at firstname.lastname@example.org, but they also answer phone calls & respond to voicemails.
+They are glad to talk to you.